 When you taste this, you won’t believe that this frozen treat is made almost purely of banana.
-The velvety texture and mild chocolate-coffee flavor will have you hooked.
-Best of all, you don’t need an ice cream machine to make it, though a food processor or blender is a must!
-Freezing bananas that are getting almost too ripe is a great thing to do, for treats like this, or for using in smoothies. more→
+The velvety texture and mild chocolate flavor will have you hooked.
+Best of all, you don’t need an ice cream machine to make it, though a food processor is a must!
+A powerful blender works, too.
+Freezing bananas that are getting almost too ripe is perfect for making treats like this, or for using in smoothies.
+Photos by Evan Atlas.

 The perfect summer popsicle for kids of all ages, these feature cashews, coconut milk, and cocoa.
 Leslie recommends using as many organic ingredients as you can for these luscious treats.
 Recipe contributed by Leslie Cerier.
 Photos by Tracey Eller. more→